CallMeAtomfried/markov.js/README.md

-markov.js is the node module, mknew.js is the standalone console version.
+markov.js is the node module. mkney.js is obsolete experimental stuff and does not work properly.

-mknew also has a few non functional experimental stuff in it like image markov. dont touch

-Update: mknew.js ironically is obsolete.
-The focus of the experimental features was image markov, which however will not be necessary once word based markov is properly implemented.
-Its not working anyway so theres that.

-IMPORTANT: Neither are finished and tested.
-The node module should be in a usable state, but as things stand i cannot test it myself.

 Markov.py is WIP, will be an interconpatible port of markov.js, as in data trained with one will be possible to read with the other.

 # Node module